 Your National Escort will arrange an optional cycle ride around the fortification of the Xian Ancient City Wall and in the evening, there will be an optional Tang Dynasty Dancing Show.

-There will be no other sightseeing or activities arranged, however, your National Escort will be happy to recommend places for you to visit (at your own expense) such as the places for you to visit (at your own expense) such as the lovely Little Wild Goose Pagoda the Xian Museum to see the 130,000 fine cultural relics on display.
+There will be no other sightseeing or activities arranged, however, your National Escort will be happy to recommend places for you to visit (at your own expense) such as the lovely Little Wild Goose Pagoda the Xian Museum to see the 130,000 fine cultural relics on display.